 It is for this reason primarily that the present “National Roll of the Great War” was projected.
 In these pages will be found records of devotion and patriotism of which the individual, the family, and the nation have every reason to be proud.

 The National Roll contains over 100,000 entries for those who served in the armed forces or were involved in work which helped the war effort.
-A total of 14 volumes were produced which covered specific geographical areas and were arranged alphabetically.
-However, a lot of the Britain had no coverage such as Wales and Scotland.
+A total of fourteen volumes were produced which covered specific geographical areas with those who appeared in them arranged alphabetically by surname.
+However, a lot of Britain had no coverage including Wales and Scotland.
 People would appear in the volume where they were living post-war or their next-of-kin was.
 The volumes were: